bucketeer-io/bucketeer/docs/rfcs/0003-improve-mau-count-speed.md

 ### Event Counter

-We will add a new API called `GetUserCount` in the `event-counter` service to retrieve the count from the new DB instead of Druid, using the same response format.<br />
+We will add a new API called `GetMAUCount` in the `event-counter` service to retrieve the count from the new DB instead of Druid, using the same response format.<br />
 We also need to make these changes in the [service.proto](https://github.com/bucketeer-io/bucketeer/blob/main/proto/eventcounter/service.proto#L155) file.

 **Note:** We will delete the old `GetUserCountV2` API once we have gathered the entire month's events.

 ### Notification Sender

-We will change the API name from `GetUserCountV2` to `GetUserCount` in the `notification-sender` service.
+We will change the API name from `GetUserCountV2` to `GetMAUCount` in the `notification-sender` service.

 ### Send MAU script

-We will change the API name from `GetUserCountV2` to `GetUserCount`.
+We will change the API name from `GetUserCountV2` to `GetMAUCount`.

 ## Data Deletion